 We Can Help

 At Wellness Counseling and Residential Detox, we understand the progression of alcohol abuse from seemingly-innocent social drinking to a major problem.
-We understand that a different approach is needed for those who experience occasional blackouts than for those who are experiencing long-term alcoholism.
-Call us 24/7 at 772-324-4130 to speak to one of our admissions coordinators.
+We understand the use of different approaches for those who experience occasional blackouts than for those who face long-term alcoholism.
+Call 772.324.4130 to speak confidentially to one of our admissions coordinators.
 We can help you find a program that will suit your specific needs and budget.
-In many cases, we can even get you into rehab the same day you call us.
+In many cases, rehab starts the day you contact us.